jctanner/rhoai-hacking/docs/OPENSHIFT-OAUTH-SERVER.md

 This architecture makes OpenShift significantly more accessible for end users while maintaining enterprise-grade security and integration capabilities.

+## Appendix: Manual Client Creation for Testing

+For testing or simple automation, you can create an OAuth client manually without building a full operator.
+This approach is ideal for quick integrations or validating application configurations.

+A ready-to-use bash script is available in this repository:
+-   **`create-oauth-client.sh`**

+This script handles the creation of a temporary `OAuthClient` and provides you with the necessary credentials and a test URL.

+### Usage

+1.  **Make the script executable:**
+    ```bash
+    chmod +x create-oauth-client.sh
+    ```

+2.  **Run the script:**
+    ```bash
+    # Create a client with the default name "my-bash-test-client"
+    ./create-oauth-client.sh

+    # Or specify a custom client name
+    ./create-oauth-client.sh my-app-test-client
+    ```

+The script requires `cluster-admin` permissions and will output the `client_id`, `client_secret`, a test URL, and the cleanup command.

 ## Comparison with Traditional OAuth/OIDC Providers (e.g., Keycloak)

 The OpenShift OAuth server is purpose-built for Kubernetes/OpenShift integration rather than being a general-purpose identity provider.
 Here's how it compares to full-featured solutions like Keycloak: